 Sealant

-To prevent any possibility of loose fittings and water leakage, apply some silicone sealants around the gauge rim.
-Next, fit the gauge in its hole and tighten according to the given mounting mechanisms.
+Apply silicone sealants around the gauge rim to prevent loose fittings and water leakage.
+Next, the gauge is fitted into its hole and tightened according to the mounting mechanisms.

 Connect the Tubes